 Rhode Island Reds

-This popular American heritage breed hails from New England and can handle all the white powdery stuff you can throw at it and are great egg layers.
+This popular American heritage breed hails from New England and can handle lots of snow.
+Additionally, they are exceptional egg layers.

 These all-black chickens come from Australia and are calm, friendly, and lay lovely brown eggs even during short winter days.